pragmasoft-ukraine/pragmasoft-site-static/README.md

 # pragmasoft-site-static

-2022 edition of the Pragmasoft site
+2022 edition of the Pragmasoft web site